Validation of a noisy Gaussian boson sampler via graph theory: Borealis data acquisition and validation

-Squashed states are the closest classical model to the lossy SMSV sampler.
-Samples drawn from the probability distribution of squashed states are obtained using classical mixtures of coherent states \cite{martinezcifuentes2022classical, Jahangiri_point_process}, similarly to the thermal sampler \cite{wcqoscct}.
 As we can see in Fig. \ref{fig:Coherent}a-b, the orbits of Borealis and of the thermal and squashed simulations are similar.
+In particular, the distances between the orbits of the two classical models corresponding to a given number of detected photons are compatible with the ones from Borealis within the typical orbits dispersion due to the intrinsic fluctuactions of Borealis parameters in time.
 This means that in this case, the orbits alone are not enough to ascertain whether Borealis is more likely to be a GBS with SMSV input states, a squashed sampler, or a thermal sampler.
 To further distinguish between these three cases, we look also at their respective sample covariance $\mathrm{Cov}(n_i,n_j)$.
 These quantities form the matrix of the two-point correlators in the output modes $i,j$, with matrix elements $C_{ij}$ defined as $C_{ij} = \mathrm{Cov}(n_i, n_j) = \langle n_i n_j \rangle -\langle n_i\rangle \langle n_j \rangle$.
 These quantities are informative to help in discerning the nature of the sampler as shown in the theoretical works \cite{GBSVal3, GBS_correlators} and in previous experiments \cite{Giordani18_correlators,QuantumSupChina,PhysRevLett.127.180501,PhysRevLett.127.180502,Jiuzhang3,XanaduQAdv}.
 Fig. \ref{fig:Coherent}c-h reports the simulated covariance matrices and the one calculated from a finite sample of 250000 shots.
 From this analysis, the behavior of Borealis is closer to the one of a SMSV GBS with losses, rather than a lossy thermal sampler or a lossy squashed sampler.
-This final observation allows us to conclude that, among the hypotheses tested in the above analysis, Borealis is likely to be performing a genuine SMSV GBS with losses.
-For completeness, in Appendix \ref{sec:borealis_data} we also analyzed the data from Ref. \cite{XanaduQAdv} with low squeezing levels.
+This conclusion is supported by performing a more quantitative analysis of the two-point correlators.
+In Fig. \ref{fig:two-point} we compare the values $C_{ij}$ of samples collected from Borealis with the expected values calculated with the different possible models.
+We observe in Fig. \ref{fig:two-point}a-b, where the data are compared with a thermal and a squashed sampler, that these models do not provide an accurate explanation of the collected samples, as confirmed by the slopes of a linear fit corresponding respectively to $\sim 3.76$ (thermal) and $\sim 2.28$ (squashed).
+Conversely, the comparison of the correlators with the expectations from a lossy SMSV GBS is characterized by a better agreement between data and model, as also quantified by the fitted value of the slope, equal to $\sim 0.94$ and thus close to the ideal value of $1$.